xternet/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 ### Workspace

-`m.workspace` is the directory used as output directory for all the files generated:
+`m.workspace` is the directory used as the output directory for all the files generated:

 ```python3
 print("Results are in {}".format(m.workspace))